-Syllabi for technology-mediated courses must comply with APM 241 Policy on Course Syllabi and Grading.
+Syllabi for online learning courses must comply with APM 241 Policy on Course Syllabi and Grading.
 This includes explaining the role that technology plays in achieving student learning outcomes.
-Syllabi of courses in which online instruction replaces part or all of in-class time shall describe how learning activities will be scheduled, including a distinction between synchronous and asynchronous activities.
-As for traditional courses, the syllabus and any amendments shall be on record with the department or program.
+Syllabi of courses in which online instruction replaces part or all of face-to-face in-class time shall describe how learning activities will be scheduled, including a distinction between synchronous and asynchronous learning activities and expectations.
+As also done with traditional face-to-face courses, the syllabus and any amendments shall be on record with the department or program; thus, delivery mode must follow what is noted in the course catalog and the syllabus.

-D. Courses originating off campus
+F. Courses originating off campus

 Credit-bearing courses originating off campus shall be reviewed through usual curricular processes.
 The university shall not contract with any private or public entity to deliver credit-bearing courses or programs to off-campus entities or to California State University, Fresno students without prior approval through normal curricular processes.